 Why does breastfeeding hurt?

-The most likely reason for breastfeeding to hurt is if your baby is not latched to the breast properly.
-If your baby latches just to your nipple without a deep mouthful of the surrounding breast tissue, the nipple will be pinched against the roof of your baby’s mouth and it will be very painful.
-Your nipple may come out of your baby’s mouth slanted like the top of a new lipstick instead of rounded like a cherry on a cake.
-Or your nipple may look white for a few moments as if the blood has been squeezed out of the nipple (see Vasospasm Symptoms).
+The most likely reason for breastfeeding to hurt is when a baby attaches to the nipple without a deep mouthful of the surrounding breast tissue.
+If the nipple is not far enough into the baby’s mouth, it will tend to be pinched between the tongue and the roof of baby’s mouth and this will be very painful.
+The nipple may come out of baby’s mouth slanted like the top of a new lipstick instead of rounded like a cherry on a cake.
+Or nipples may even look white for a few moments as if the blood has been squeezed out of them.

 Shallow latch (painful)

-Latching mostly on the nipple rather than the breast is known as a shallow latch and means your baby’s tongue won’t be able to reach the milk ducts properly.
-He will find it difficult to get enough milk.
+Latching mostly on the nipple rather than the breast is often called a shallow latch.
+In a shallow latch a baby’s tongue won’t be able to reach the milk ducts properly.
+He will find it difficult to get enough milk and breastfeeding is more likely to hurt.
+Babies breastfeed many times a day so it won’t take long for breastfeeding in a painful latch to lead to sore nipples including cracked or grazed nipples or blisters on nipples.

 Deep latch (comfortable)

-When the breast fills the mouth in a deeper latch your baby’s tongue can work properly during suckling and reach more milk.
-In a deep latch the nipple is protected from the painful pinch because it is deep in your baby’s mouth at the junction of the hard and soft palate.
-See our article Latching Tips for further help to get a deep latch.
+When the breast fills the mouth in a deeper latch a baby’s tongue can work properly during suckling and reach more milk.
+In a deep latch the nipple is protected from the painful pinch because it is deep in a baby’s mouth at the junction of the hard and soft palate.

 Babies Need a Big Mouthful